amzovskii/java-challenge/README.md

 Here is the challenge laid out in steps:

 1. Read the XML and parse it into a Java POJO.
 An XML SAX parser has already been added to the project via Maven.
 Feel free to Google information on SAX parsers if you are not familiar with them.
+Or you can use another method for the unmarshalling that is not currently included in the pom.xml.
+So long as a POJO has been created from the XML.

 2. Change the newly created POJO into a JSON array of objects.
 The `org.json` package is being imported into the project via Maven.
 You are free to google it if you are not familiar with it.